-The course "Robotics" is a fundamental module in the catalog "Cognitive Systems" of the Electrical Engineering Master's program and related courses of studies.
-The course introduces basic concepts and techniques in the field of mobile robotics.
+The course "Robotics" is a fundamental module in the catalog "Cognitive Systems" of the Electrical Engineering Master's program and related degree programs.
+It is the first of two courses that cover the relevant concepts and techniques in the field of robot manipulators and mobile robots.
+This course concentrates on modeling and controlling robot arms, while its successor in the winter semester (Advanced Topics in Robotics (L.048.23020 / L.048.92006) focuses on mobile robots.
 The challenges for the development of autonomous intelligent systems will be analyzed and the current solutions will be presented.